 If you’re managing a bar or opening a bar, hiring the right people is key.
 It increases your business’s efficiency, sales, traffic, word-of-mouth, and ultimately bar profitability.
 It’s the silver bullet.
 To take advantage, understand the positions you’ll be hiring for, how many staff you’ll need, and how to pick the right ones.

 High-end or high-volume beverage programs may choose to hire a beverage director.
-A beverage director works with the beverage program, ensuring that the menus suit the clientele and pour costs are low.
+A beverage director works within the beverage program.
+They ensure that the menus suit the clientele and pour costs are low.
 It’s a specialized role that involves a lot of research and sourcing.
-Like a bar manager, a beverage director also spends time ordering, taking inventory, and handling the consumables.
-Unlike a bar manager, they don’t spend much time on marketing or human resources.
+Like a bar manager, a beverage director also spends time ordering, knows how to do bar inventory, and handles the consumables.

-If the server is working in the area near the bar with high-tops and other nearby tables, they’re more accurately called a cocktail server.
+If the server is working in the area near the bar with high-tops, they’re usually called a cocktail server.
 They’ll seat guests, take orders, and deliver food and drinks.
 If there’s no busser, they’ll be the ones clearing and cleaning the tables, too.

 Bouncers will card folks as they enter the bar, and they’ll make sure nothing illegal or out-of-hand happens during the shift.
-If it does, they’ll remove any patrons that need to be removed and, if needed, be the point of contact with law enforcement.
+If it does, they’ll remove any patrons that need to be removed.
+And, if needed, be the point of contact with law enforcement.
 But how many of these fine folks should you hire?

 How Many Bar Staff Do I Need?